caseyg/awesome/TOPICS.md

 *   [zaaack/vscode-markdown-editor](https://github.com/zaaack/vscode-markdown-editor) - A vscode extension to make your vscode become a  full-featured WYSIWYG markdown editor

-*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 The API to search, scrape, and interact with the web for AI
+*   [firecrawl/firecrawl](https://github.com/firecrawl/firecrawl) - 🔥 Search, scrape, and clean the web for AI agents.

 *   [freeplane/freeplane](https://github.com/freeplane/freeplane) - Application for Mind Mapping, Knowledge Management, Project Management.
 Develop, organize and communicate your ideas and knowledge in the most effective way.